codeforkjeff/conciliator/README.md

     ```

     To retrieve the IDs used by source institutions, rather than VIAF
     IDs, use "proxy mode."
-For example, to get Library of Congress
+For example, to search only names from the
+    Library of Congress and retrieve their IDs, type in:
-    IDs for names, type in (note that, in this mode, the source ID at
-    the end is required):

     ```
     http://localhost:8080/reconcile/viafproxy/LC